Skip to main content

 Multiplayer supports multiple install options, recording modes, and use cases across the entire software development lifecycle.

-All recording modes (on-demand, continuous, remote) support all features, including:
+All recording modes (on-demand, continuous, conditional) support all features, including:

 You can find example session recordings in our free sandbox: sandbox.multiplayer.app